Higher dimensional analogon of Borcea-Voisin Calabi-Yau manifolds, their Hodge numbers and $L$-functions: zeta functions of a finite quotient

-We shall compute the Zeta function of $(S\times E^{n})/G_{d,n}$ in the case when $S$ has particularly nice arithmetic properties.
+We shall compute the zeta function of $(S\times E^{n})/G_{d,n}$ in the case when $S$ has particularly nice arithmetic properties.

-Let $S$ be the $K3$ surface studied in \cite{OnoPeniston}.
-It can be defined as double cover of $\PP^{2}$ branched along the union of six lines given by One can see that it is a $K3$ surface with an obvious non-symplectic involution.
+Let $S$ be the $K3$ surface with an obvious non-symplectic involution studied in \cite{OnoPeniston}.
+It can be defined as double cover of $\PP^{2}$ branched along the union of six lines given by

-The resolution of the singularities of that surface is obtained in the following way: firstly we blow up 3 triple points that defines 24 points on the double cover, then we blow up resulting variety at 15 double points.
+The resolution of the singularities of that surface is obtained in the following way: first we blow up 3 triple points that defines 24 points on the double cover, then we blow up resulting variety at 15 double points.
+Keeping notation from \cite{OnoPeniston} we compute: and where $\pi$ and $\bar{\pi}$ are the eigenvalues of the Frobenius on elliptic curve and $\gamma_{q}=\left(\frac{\lambda+1}{p} \right).$